Meet Our Staff

-Brian Sargent is the Site Coordinator for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP).
-He is responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinate with vendors for equipment repair.
+Brian is the Site Coordinator for the Oklahoma Reutilization Program.
+He is responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinating with vendors for equipment repair.
 Brian previously was a sports reporter for newspapers in Tahlequah and Norman, and a general assignments reporter for an Oklahoma City newspaper.
-During Oklahoma’s centennial celebration, he coordinated and was responsible for The Oklahoman’s coverage of the 2007 event.
-Brian grew up in Stillwater, and attended Oklahoma City University where received coursework in mass communications.
+During Oklahoma’s centennial celebration, he coordinated and was responsible for the Oklahoman’s coverage of the 2007 event.
+Brian grew up in Stillwater and attended Oklahoma City University where he received coursework in mass communications.
 He lives in Oklahoma City with his son, Cody.

 Adam Thiel, ICT Accessibility Coordinator

 Adam joined ABLE Tech as the Information and Communication Technology (ICT) Accessibility Coordinator in September 2021.
 He has previous state-level experience including building the Oklahoma State Department of Education’s (OSDE) accessibility program from scratch as their first Digital Accessibility Coordinator, and as a Purchasing Coordinator, also for the OSDE, where he held a Certified Procurement Officer (CPO) certification.
 Adam loves board games, heavy metal music, and anime, and currently lives in Moore with his wife Kendra, daughter Paisley, and dog Boo.